Real Life Setting

 Our students experience the joys and challenges of everyday living.
 Living in homes nestled within the historic “Old Town” section of this city, attending college or community college, and working, volunteering, and engaging in social and recreational activities, students experience the challenges of everyday life within this context of “real-life.”

 Within this context, the Calo Young Adults student participates in physical, health, wellness and recreational activities as well as psychoeducational groups in a variety of areas including mindfulness, social skills, technology use regulation, interpersonal relationships, life competencies, such as financial skills and grocery shopping, as well as career and work exploration.

 The structure at Calo Young Adults is dynamically modified with various levels of support based on each student’s needs.
-The progression from the initial assessment and orientation phase of Calo Young Adults leads to an emphasis on core skills acquisition followed by increasing levels of independence in the transition readiness phase, and ultimately, to program completion.
+The progression from the initial assessment and orientation period at Calo Young Adults leads to an emphasis on core skills acquisition followed by increasing levels of independence in the transition readiness phase, where a student is capable of living independently.

 What do Calo Young Adults students do for fun?
 Much of the evening and weekend programming is social and recreational in nature.
 Choices and availability change from time to time, but examples of activities that have occurred fairly often (and depend on the season/weather) include things like bowling, swimming, going to the movies, and attending social gatherings arranged by Calo Young Adults students.
 Other popular events have included things like skiing, rock climbing, and paintballing.
 On special occasions trips to Six Flags, Kings Dominion, Hershey Park, Washington D.C., historical sites, and Major League Baseball are planned.
 These larger trips typically occur between 2 and 4 times per year.